mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 This command checks if 5 is greater than 6, and should report "5 < 6" as expected.

-Now lets try the same command via the console.
+Now let's try the same command via the console.

 ```python
 from farmcore import HostConsole